FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_CONVERSATION_PROMPT_V2.md

 **Present the script structure:**

 ```
-Here's your experience script—the DNA of what will stay with you forever:
+Here's your experience script-the DNA of what will stay with you forever:

 **ACT 1: ARRIVAL (The Softening)**
 [Describe the feeling within the first hour]